Classification of Transposed Poisson 3-Lie algebras of dimension 3

-There exists a unique nontrivial $3$-dimensional complex $3$-Lie algebra $A_3$ (see Proposition \ref{3-dim}).
-In order to classify the non-isomorphic $3$-dimensional transposed Poisson $3$-Lie algebras, we define the automorphisms of transposed Poisson $3$-Lie algebras are both the automorphisms of commutative algebras and the automorphisms of $3$-Lie algebras.
-Our classification strategies are the following three steps. $(1)$ Compute all the $\frac{1}{3}$-derivations and automorphisms on $A_3$. $(2)$ Give the multiplications of $3$-dimensional transposed Poisson $3$-Lie algebra derived by $\frac{1}{3}$-derivations of $A_3$. $(3)$ By using automorphisms of $A_3$ to act on the commutative algebra, we can classify the non-isomorphic $3$-dimensional transposed Poisson $3$-Lie algebra under some certain conditions.
+There exists a unique nontrivial $3$-dimensional complex $3$-Lie algebra $(A_3,[\cdot,\cdot,\cdot])$ (see Proposition \ref{3-dim}).
+In order to classify the non-isomorphic $3$-dimensional transposed Poisson $3$-Lie algebras, we define the automorphisms of transposed Poisson $3$-Lie algebras that are both the automorphisms of commutative algebras and the automorphisms of $3$-Lie algebras.
+Our classification strategies are the following three steps. $(1)$ Compute all the $\frac{1}{3}$-derivations and automorphisms on $(A_3,[\cdot,\cdot,\cdot])$. $(2)$ Give the multiplications of $3$-dimensional transposed Poisson $3$-Lie algebra derived by $\frac{1}{3}$-derivations of $(A_3,[\cdot,\cdot,\cdot])$. $(3)$ By using the automorphisms of $(A_3,[\cdot,\cdot,\cdot])$ to act on the commutative algebra, we classify the non-isomorphic $3$-dimensional transposed Poisson $3$-Lie algebra under certain conditions.

 The paper is organized as follows.
 In Section 2, we introduce some preliminaries.
-In Section 3, we classify complex transposed Poisson $3$-Lie algebra under some certain conditions.
-First, we provide some necessary and sufficient conditions about $\frac{1}{3}$-derivations and automorphisms on the $n$-dimensional $3$-Lie algebra (Propositions \ref{n-13der} and \ref{n-auto}).
-Second, we give all the $\frac{1}{3}$-derivations and automorphisms of $A_3$ (Propositions \ref{vd-beta} and \ref{phi-lamdae}).
-Third, we describe the multiplications of $3$-dimensional transposed Poisson $3$-Lie algebra derived by $\frac{1}{3}$-derivations of $A_3$ (Proposition \ref{com-multi}).
-Finally, we get the explicit classification of $3$-dimensional complex transposed Poisson $3$-Lie algebra under some certain conditions(Theorem \ref{classification}).
+In Section 3, we classify complex transposed Poisson $3$-Lie algebras under the case that $L_{e_1}$ is trivial.
+First, we provide the necessary and sufficient conditions of $\frac{1}{3}$-derivations and automorphisms on $n$-dimensional $3$-Lie algebra (Propositions \ref{n-13der} and \ref{n-auto}).
+Second, we give all the $\frac{1}{3}$-derivations and automorphisms of $(A_3,[\cdot,\cdot,\cdot])$ (Propositions \ref{vd-beta} and \ref{phi-lamdae}).
+Third, we describe the multiplications of $3$-dimensional transposed Poisson $3$-Lie algebra derived by $\frac{1}{3}$-derivations of $(A_3,[\cdot,\cdot,\cdot])$ (Proposition \ref{com-multi}).
+Finally, we get the explicit classification of $3$-dimensional complex transposed Poisson $3$-Lie algebra under the case that $L_{e_1}$ is trivial (Theorem \ref{classification}).
 In Section 4, we give the proof of Theorem \ref{classification}.

 Throughout this paper, unless otherwise specified, all the vector spaces and algebras are finite-dimensional over an algebraically closed field $\mathbb{F}$ of characteristic zero, $\mathbb{C}$ is the complex field.